SteeltoeOSS/Documentation/api/v3/connectors/oauth.md

 You should also know how the ASP.NET Core [`Startup`](https://docs.microsoft.com/aspnet/core/fundamentals/startup) class is used in configuring the application services for the application.
 Pay particular attention to the usage of the `ConfigureServices()` method.

-You probably want some understanding of Cloud Foundry OAuth2 security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) before starting to use this connector.
+You probably want some understanding of Cloud Foundry OAuth2 security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [TAS Single-Sign-on](https://docs.pivotal.io/p-identity/)) before starting to use this connector.

 To use this Connector: